 These drugs include Ipilimumab (blocks the protein CTLA-4 and stimulates the immune response against melanoma), as well as Keytruda (blocks the protein PD-1, which strengthens the antitumor response of the immune system).

-– involves the use of special drugs that are aimed at the cancer cells.
+Involves the use of special drugs that are aimed at the cancer cells.
 In the case of melanoma, these are the so-called inhibitors of the BRAF gene: vemurafenib, dabrafenib, trametinib and others.
 Due to the use of these drugs, the size of the tumor is reduced and the overall condition of the patient is improved.

+Stimulation of one’s own immune system for recognition of cancer cells and fight against cancer.
 A new generation of immunotherapy drugs are monoclonal antibodies (directed against one determinant of a particular complex antigen).

 In addition to melanoma, the survival rate also depends on the race and age of the patient.
 If representatives of the white race have an average survival rate for early diagnosis of 93%, then for African Americans, this percentage is much lower – 69%.
 Also less likely to be cured are patients aged, compared to young people.
 When diagnosing melanoma in stages I-A and I-B (the size of a mole to 1 mm), the five-year survival rate in 97% and 92%, respectively.
 In the stages II-A and I-B – 81% and 70%.

 At the stage II-C (without metastases), the survival prognosis may even be lower (53%) than in the ІІІ-A stage (with metastases) if the tumor has a size larger than 4 mm.
 In stages III-B and III-C, the percentage of five-year survival is reduced to 59% and 40%, respectively.
 At the last stage, only 15-20% of patients survive for five years, and the 10-year survival rate drops to 10%.